South India: Religion

 Evidence of prehistoric religion in South India comes from scattered Mesolithic rock paintings depicting dances and rituals, such as the Kupgal petroglyphs of eastern Karnataka, at Stone Age sites.

-Hinduism is the major religion today in South India, with about 84% of the population adhering to it, which is often regarded as the oldest religion in the world, tracing its roots to prehistoric times in India.
-Its spiritual traditions include both the Shaivite and Vaishnavite branches of Hinduism, although Buddhist and Jain philosophies were influential several centuries earlier.
-Ayyavazhi has spread significantly across the southern parts of South India.
-Shaiva Siddhanta philosophy is prominent among many communities.
+Hinduism, regarded as one of the oldest religions. is the major religion in South India, with about 82.6% of the population adhering to it.
+Its major spiritual traditions include Shaivism and Vaishnavism, although Buddhist and Jain philosophies were also influential earlier.
+Ayyavazhi originated in South India in the 19th century.

-Islam was introduced to South India in the early 7th century by Arab traders on the Malabar Coast, and spread during the rule of the Deccan Sultanates, from the 17th to 18th centuries.
-About 11% of the population In South India follow Islam.
-Muslims of Arab descent in Kerala are called Jonaka Mappila.
-About 4% follow Christianity.
-Christianity was introduced to South India by Thomas the Apostle, who visited Muziris in Kerala in 52 CE and proselytized natives, who are called Nazrani Mappila.
+Islam was introduced to the Malabar Coast in the early 7th century CE by the Arab traders, and spread during the rule of the Deccan Sultanates, in the 17th and 18th centuries.
+As of 2011, about 11.6% of the population In South India follow the religion.
+Christianity was introduced to South India by Thomas the Apostle, who visited Muziris in Kerala in 52 CE and proselytised the natives.
+As of 2011, about 5.1% of the population follow the religion.
 Kerala is also home to one of the oldest Jewish communities in the world, who are supposed to have arrived on the Malabar coast during the reign of King Solomon.

-Largest cities

-The major metropolitan areas in south India are as follows: